How to Choose Your Cruise: French Polynesia and Pacific

-French Polynesia is a collective of more than 100 islands in the South Pacific Ocean, including Tahiti, the Marquesas and the Society Islands.
+French Polynesia is a collective of more than 100 islands in the South Pacific Ocean, including the Marquesas,, the Society Islands and the Tuamotu Archipelago.
 Melanesia consists of Papua New Guinea, Vanuatu, Fiji, the Solomon Islands and New Caledonia.
 Collectively, these regions contain most of the South Pacific’s islands, which stretch from the eastern shore of Australia to the west coast of South America.

 The geography may be unfamiliar, but the appeal is obvious: These havens are far removed from everyday life.
 Visitors can learn about the local cultures, luxuriate on idyllic stretches of sand or look beneath the surface of the waters to discover a variety of animal and plant life, all reminding us of the wonders of our planet.